What is Lung Cancer ?

 - Hair Loss

-Hair thinning and hair loss can occur all over the body during chemo.
-Around that area, radiation therapy to the head and neck can cause hair loss.
-Yet radiation does not cause hair to fall off on the head anywhere else.
+Hair thinning and hair loss can occur all over the body during Chemotherapy.
+Radiation therapy can also cause hair loss in specific areas.
+Yet radiation does not cause hair to fall off from the head.

-Chemotherapy medicines and radiation can kill all forms of healthy blood cells and cause harm to new ones created by the body.
+Chemotherapy medicines and radiation can attack healthy blood cells and cause harm to new ones created by the body.
 Low levels of red blood cells can lead to anemia that causes tiredness, paleness, shortness of breath, and rapid heartbeat.

 - Blood Clotting

-Cells that allow blood to clot, called platelets, are another form of blood cell that can be affected, particularly chemo, during cancer treatment.
+Cells that allow blood to clot, called platelets, are another form of blood cell that can be affected primarily because of Chemo, during cancer treatment.
 Low platelets may cause bleeding or thrombocytopenia.
-It may cause small red patches on the skin, swollen or black intestines or vomiting or bleed from the nose, gums or line site.
+It may cause small red patches on the skin, vomiting or bleeding from the nose, or gums.

-Regular exercise following cancer diagnosis increases your sense of well-being and will accelerate your recovery.
+Regular exercise after cancer diagnosis increases your sense of well-being and will accelerate your recovery.

 - Increased strength and stamina